letaprodoit/lapdi-featured-posts/README.txt

 License: Apache v2.0
 License URI: http://www.apache.org/licenses/LICENSE-2.0

-Featured Posts allows you to add featured posts to your blog's website via widget or on pages and posts using shortcodes.
+Featured Posts allows you to add featured posts to your blog's website via widgets, pages and/or posts.

 == Description ==